 Tools and Skills

-I’ll get into the tools and techniques I used to build my overland trailer in the next article.
+I’ll get into more detail about some of the tools and techniques I used to build my overland trailer in the next article.
 But it’s worth pausing here to consider how those capabilities play a role in your design.

 The more custom your trailer, the more tools you’ll need.
 If you buy a prefabricated frame, suspension and box, you will likely be able to bolt most things together.
 Keep this in mind as you start designing.